-Community Relations and Environmental Field Coordinator
+Environmental Field Coordinator

 Dan Twitchell joined the Donlin Gold Community Relations team in 2016.
 He was born in Anchorage and raised in Bethel.
 His parents are Betty Twitchell, originally from Colorado, who moved to Bethel and worked at the Native hospital as a Registered Nurse, his father, Peter Twitchell, was born and raised in Bethel and worked at KYUK and at YKHC correctional facility as a counselor.
 Dan graduated from Bethel Regional High School and attended Fergus Falls Community College and Northern Arizona University, where he studied environmental sciences, and the Institute for Tribal Environmental Professionals (ITEP).

 Dan worked as an Environmental Coordinator for his home tribe of Orutsaramiut Native Council (ONC) and for the Native Village of Napaimute.
 Danny joined Donlin Gold as an Environmental Specialist.
 He remained with Donlin Gold for eight years before moving to Barrick’s Turquoise Ridge mine in northern Nevada as an Environmental Specialist II.
 In 2016, Dan returned to his home state of Alaska to again work for Donlin Gold as a Community Relations Coordinator and Environmental Field Coordinator.

 Dan is married to Isha Twitchell, also from Bethel, and they live in the Anchorage area with their three children, Bessie, Betty and Daniel.